Minister's sympathy for shocked scaffolder who lost both arms

-The minister for ACC has expressed her sympathy for a West Auckland scaffolder who lost both arms after suffering an electric shock and left fighting for better compensation for his horrific injuries.
+The minister for ACC has expressed her sympathy for a West Auckland scaffolder who lost both arms after suffering an electric shock and was left fighting for better compensation for his horrific injuries.

-But Carmel Sepuloni has signalled changes to prevent the exploitation of vulnerable workers.
+Carmel Sepuloni has also signalled changes to prevent the exploitation of vulnerable workers.

-The Government today confirmed work is underway to strengthen employment law to prevent thousands of Kiwi workers being misclassified by their bosses as independent contractors, often disadvantaging them financially.
+The Government today confirmed work is under way to strengthen employment law to prevent thousands of Kiwi workers being misclassified by their bosses as independent contractors, often disadvantaging them financially.

 Jahden Nelson, 28, was critically injured when a pole he was holding touched high voltage overhead wires at a Massey worksite in April.